slackhq/astra/README.md

 | You ingest a tremendous amount of logs and don't want to pay huge bills.                                                             	      |
 | You ingest a tremendous amount of data and you don't want to waste your precious time babysitting your ElasticSearch cluster.

+# 🙋 FAQ

+## How is KalDB different from traditional search engines like Elasticsearch or Solr?
+The core difference and advantage of KalDB is its architecture that is built from the ground up for cloud and log management.
+KalDB prioritizes indexing fresh logs over older logs, so your logs are never behind.
+Thanks to the true decoupled compute and storage, search instances are stateless, it is possible to auto-scale capacity within seconds.
+Last but not least, we implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.
+To is cheaper than ES since we implement a tiered storage API, and on-demand restores.

 #⚡ Getting Started

 To build the binary: `mvn clean package`